ValParCH/ValparCH/material_assistance/README.md

 ### Flow

-The Flow of this NCP is estimated through official reports of Wood harvesting in switzerland over the desired period.
+The Flow of this NCP is estimated through official reports of Wood harvesting in switzerland over the desired period (FOEN, 2020).
 Those harvest quantities (in m3) are attributed to Land use categories corresponding to productive forests :

 | Code | Name                                      |
 | ---- | ----------------------------------------- |